January 19, 2011

 Future expansion of this study will include analysis of diversity within some ecotypes, expansion of the global sample analysis to include additional geographic and ecotype groups, and use of single nucleotide polymorphisms (SNPs) as an additional genetic marker type to understand patterns of gene flow and differentiation in the nuclear genome.

-More Antarctic killer whale research in the Protected Resources Division
+More Antarctic killer whale research in the Marine Mammal and Turtle Division

 Foote, A. D., P. A. Morin, J. W. Durban, R. L. Pitman, P. Wade, E. Willerslev, M. T. P. Gilbert and R. R. Da Fonseca.
 2010.
 Positive selection on the killer whale mitogenome.
 Biology Letters 7: 116-118

 LeDuc, R. G., K. M. Robertson, and R. L. Pitman.
 2008.
 Mitochondrial sequence divergence among Antarctic killer whale ecotypes is consistent with multiple species.
 Biology Letters 4:426-429.